IES Phase 2

 Once determined eligible, a person under age 19 is eligible for medical benefits for 12 months.
 The 12 month continuous medical eligibility period begins with the first month of their certification period.
 In addition to the 12 month certification period, a child qualifies for continuous eligibility from the first back date month in which they qualify for All Kids Assist or AABD medical.

-This applies to All Kids Assist, Share and Premium as well as children enrolled in AABD medical.
-Under continuous eligibility, a child's medical benefits cannot be terminated or moved to a higher cost medical program (such as from All Kids Assist to All Kids Share or Premium) due to a change in income or household size during the certification period.
-However, a child may be redetermined and assigned a new certification period if the child qualifies for the same level of benefits, or the change results in a lessor cost medical program (such as from All Kids Premium to All Kids Share or Assist).
+This applies to All Kids Assist as well as children enrolled in AABD medical.
+Under continuous eligibility, a child's medical benefits cannot be terminated or moved to a higher cost medical program due to a change in income or household size during the certification period.
+However, a child may be redetermined and assigned a new certification period if the child qualifies for the same level of benefits, or the change results in a lessor cost medical program.

 Continuous medical eligibility applies to persons under 19, including a caretaker relative and their spouse, if under age 19.
 It does not apply to persons determined eligible for medical benefits as: